ledsigner/Random-Video-Player/README.md

 You can select a Home folder by right clicking anywhere on the video and selecting "Select Home Folder".

-When you open the exe after the first time, videos will start playing from the last selected Play Folder.
+The next time you start the program, videos will start playing from the last selected Play Folder.

 ## Possible Future Features:
 	1. Selectable play order (single selection)